Canadian Pacific 2839: Revenue service (1937–1959)

-No. 2839 was built by the Montreal Locomotive Works in 1937, No. 2839 was one of the brand new H1c/d Royal Hudson locomotives built for the Canadian Pacific Railway and their mainline passenger trains.
-2839 had a mostly uneventful career, pulling these trains all across CP's network, with the exception of the line from Montreal to Saint John, New Brunswick, due to low bridges.
-It was retired in 1959.
+No. 2839 was built by the Montreal Locomotive Works in 1937 and was one of the brand new H1c/d Royal Hudson locomotives built for the Canadian Pacific Railway and their mainline passenger trains.
+No. 2839 had a mostly uneventful career, pulling these trains across the eastern stretch of the Canadian Pacific network, with the exception of the line from Montreal to Saint John, New Brunswick, due to low bridges.
+The locomotive was retired from revenue service in 1959.

 Excursion service (1979–1985)

-After the work had been restored into operating condition, Canadian Pacific 2839 was re-lettered to Southern 2839 and did the royal farewell between 1970 and 1980 and was nicknamed beer can for its excursion runs.
-The locomotive appears in the 1980 film Coal Miner's Daughter. dressed as Southern 2839 The engine was sold to the Blue Mountain and Reading Railroad for the final run of the day.
+In 1969, No. 2839 was purchased by the Atlantic Central Steam Company, led by steam locomotive photographers Mike Eagleson, Ron Ziel, and Victor Hand, who restored the locomotive to operating condition by early 1979.
+The Southern Railway (SOU) leased it for two years of pulling excursions for their steam program.
+On March 3 and 4, 1979, No. 2839 began its inaugural run, pulling a one-way excursion train from Alexandria, Virginia, to Atlanta, Georgia, on SOU's mainline.
+It was nicknamed the Beer Can for its excursion runs.
+No. 2839 also wore a SOU long-bell 3-chime "steamboat" whistle, which came from Ps-4 No. 1406 and owned by SOU Master Mechanic of steam Bill Purdie.
+The locomotive appears in the 1980 film Coal Miner's Daughter, dressed as Southern 2839 The engine was sold to the Blue Mountain and Reading Railroad for the final run of the day.

 Second retirement (1985–present)

-The locomotive was shipped on a flatbed from Pennsylvania to the Nethercutt Collection.
+The locomotive was shipped on a flatbed from Pennsylvania to the Nethercutt Collection apart of its museum wing expansion in 2000.
 It was cosmetically restored and put on outdoor display in Sylmar, California, with a Pullman car.
+The locomotive was repainted blue in December 2024.